-FG, WIPO Deepen Collaboration To Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets
+FG, WIPO Deepen Collaboration to Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets

 The target is to commercialise research from Nigerian universities and support the creative economy through stronger technical cooperation, deeper institutional support, and expanded capacity-building, among others.

-He recalled that the Federal Executive Council (FEC) had in November 2025 approved the National Intellectual Property Policy and Strategy “to provide Nigeria with its first comprehensive framework for the development, protection, promotion, management and commercialisation of intellectual property”.
+He recalled that the Federal Executive Council had in November, 2025 approved the National Intellectual Property Policy and Strategy “to provide Nigeria with its first comprehensive framework for the development, protection, promotion, management, and commercialisation of intellectual property.”

 According to Shettima, there couldn’t have been a better time to take a deeper view of a nation whose creative and innovative energies are already shaping Africa and speaking to the world.